jamesmh/PersonalBlog/source/_drafts/Everything-You-Ought-To-Know-About-NET-Core-Dependency-Injection.md

 }
 ```

-Variables `a` and `anotherA` would be each resolved by the service container (let's say, as transient services).
+Variables `a` and `anotherA` would be each resolved by the service provider (let's say, as transient services).
 They will be different instances of type `A` since they are each resolved separately as transient.

 _Note: Given the same example, if `A` was a scoped service then variables `a` and `anotherA` would be the same instance.
 The same goes if `A` was a singleton service._